ciferkey/ciferkey.github.com/_posts/2019-12-25-wireguard-with-docker-on-raspberry-pi.md

 ---
 layout: single
 classes: wide
-title: "Wireguard with Docker on Raspberry Pi 4"
+title: "Media Center Series Part 2: Wireguard with Docker on Raspberry Pi 4"
 description: "Notes on using Wireguard with Docker on a Raspberry Pi 4"
 categories:
   - Projects
 ---

-In a [previous post]({% post_url _posts/2019-10-01-Example-Ansible %}) I discussed setting up docker containers that used OpenVPN.
-Since they I have updated my setup to use [Wireguard](https://www.wireguard.com/) instead and I'm documenting the resources I found useful in case anyone wants to do the same thing.
+Originally my media center was a docker containers with OpenVPN to handle VPN traffic.
+Since they I have updated my setup to use [Wireguard](https://www.wireguard.com/) instead and I'm documenting the resources I found useful in case anyone wants to do the same.
 Two main reasons drove me to move from OpenVPN to Wireguard:

 The first reason is that my old provider Private Internet Access was [bought out by Kape](https://torrentfreak.com/private-internet-access-to-be-acquired-by-kape/).
 There haven't been any changes to PIA yet but the new owner is a bit worrying considering their track record.
 So I have changed to [Mullvad](https://mullvad.net/en/) as my new provider and they have very good Wireguard support.